spotfiresoftware/tibco-streaming-samples/docker/ef-helm/ef-helm-app/src/site/markdown/index.md

 In addition to Docker and Kubernetes ( see [main Kubernetes sample](../../../../../ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md) ), Helm 3 is also required to be installed and configured - see https://helm.sh/docs/using_helm/ .

+Note that the helm binary must be locatable via PATH - both from the command line and inside studio.
+This may require setting PATH in studio ( see the Environment tab of the run configurations ).

 ## Quick runthrough

 On **docker-desktop** :